 - 1. The control unit must set the system's flash rate, intensity and sequence and must be capable of controlling light units up to a distance of 2,500 feet (ft) (762 meters (m)). - 2.
-If the control unit or control wiring fails, the light units must continue to flash per Table 3-4 flash rate. - 3.
+If the control unit or control wiring fails, the light units must continue to flash per Table 3-4 flash rate.
+Failure of the flashing circuit must cause the light units to energize and continue to operate as flashing lights at 40 fpm. - 3.
 Failure of an intensity step change circuit must cause all light units to remain operating at their proper intensity or alternatively to operate at the high intensity step.